 Terra, an Italian restaurant located on the third floor of Eataly, serving seasonal grilled plates and Italian wines

-For those who love Italian food (therefore, for everybody) Eataly is a three-story paradise in Boston’s Back Bay.
-From Boston Public Library it will take you only five-minutes-walk down Boylston Street to get to Prudential Center, where Eataly is located.
+For those who love Italian food, Eataly is a three-story paradise in Boston’s Back Bay.
+From Boston Public Library it will take you only five minutes to walk down Boylston Street to get to Prudential Center, where Eataly is located.

 You can grab something to go, eat at one of the casual cafes, or opt for a fine-dining experience.
 Afterwards, wander around 45 000 square feet filled with Italian produce and try not to give in to temptation of buying every single item you see on the way.